R-ohit-B-isht/QuizApp/README.md

-# Flutter Firebase - The Full Course 3.0
+# Flutter Firebase - Quiz App

 🕊️🔥 Build a realtime Quiz App from scratch with Flutter 3 & Firebase.